top of page

 Yes.
 The National Hospice and Palliative Care Organization (NHPCO ) is the membership organization for all the hospices in the US.
 They have created The End of Life Doula Council to be able to share with hospices and families how the professional End of Life Doula can assist and complete the hospice team to fill in “the gaps in care” and allow for the best end of life experience for both the patient and their loved ones.

-It is recommended that every individual and family facing a terminal illness call a local hospice as soon as possible.
-Usually, there is a medical referral to hospice, but that’s not necessary.
-Though End of Life Doula services do not replace the hospice's medical team of nursing, social work, and physician care, she easily complements the hospice team.
-Doulas offer more personalized attention, more continuity at the bedside, more advocacy for the patient’s wishes, and more time availability than what hospice can provide.
-The extensive end of life training a Doula receives exceeds what hospice volunteer programs provide.
+Doulas offer more personalized attention, more continuity at the bedside, more advocacy for patient wishes, and more time availability than what hospice can provide.
 We are trained and practiced in being with intense and difficult emotions and listening fully.
 We can provide a consistent relationship with clients and families and full-time presence and companionship at the vigil and death.
-No other programs are currently providing that level of end of life care.
+No other programs are currently providing that level of end of life support.

 Not yet.
 The End of Life Doula profession is non-medical.
 Just like the establishment of birth doulas 40 years ago, a government license is not necessary to enter the profession.